codyy6/The-Climb-To-Summit/Session 3 - Solana in VS code and Deployment/Follow Along.md

 # Step 8

-Interact with the deployed program
+Interact with the deployed program.

 Use the Anchor CLI or a client to interact with your deployed Solana program.